 - Ensure that isolated children continue to receive adequate supervision and that the health of the child is continually observed throughout the day according to licensing requirements.

 Daily symptom screenings are highly recommended to be conducted before students, visitors and staff enter the ECE.
 Screenings should include a check-in concerning symptoms consistent with possible COVID-19 and any other symptoms the individual may be experiencing.
 These checks can be done remotely (using a digital app or other form) or in-person upon arrival.
 A temperature check with a no-touch thermometer at entry should be included as part of the screening, if feasible, especially for visitors who may not be part of a systematic at-home screening process.

-Initiate ECE Exposure Management Plan with guidance from the PPHD COVID-19 Exposure Management Plan to respond to and report all COVID-19 cases to PPHD.
+Initiate ECE Exposure Management Plan with guidance from the PPHD COVID-19 Exposure Management Plan to respond to and report all clusters of 3 or more COVID-19 cases to PPHD.
 The following elements are required:

-- Notification to PPHD of all confirmed cases of COVID-19 among employees and students who were at the ECE at any point 14 days prior to the illness onset date.
+- Reporting all clusters of 3 or more COVID-19 cases among employees, students, or visitors in a classroom, office, or pre-defined or identifiable group who were at the ECE at any point 14 days prior to the illness onset date to PPHD.

 - Family childcare homes must report a communicable disease outbreak, when determined by the local health authority, to CCLD through their local Regional Office pursuant to Title 22, CCR section 102416.2(c)(3).